Erudika/scoold/README.md

 This is turned on for all users authenticated with LDAP, SAML or OAuth 2.0.

-Alternatively, Scoold Pro can have spaces delegated to users from an OpenID Connect/OAuth 2.0 identity provider.
+Alternatively, Scoold Pro can have spaces and roles delegated to users from an OpenID Connect/OAuth 2.0 identity provider.
-You have to enable access token delegation with `para.security.oauth.token_delegation_enabled = true` and Scoold will try to obtain spaces from a custom attribute like `spaces`.
-Such custom attributes can be configured in the IDP and pushed to clients (Scoold) embedded in access tokens.
+You have to enable access token delegation with `para.security.oauth.token_delegation_enabled = true` and Scoold Pro will try to obtain spaces from a custom attribute like `spaces`.
+Such custom attributes can be configured in the IDP and pushed to clients (Scoold Pro) embedded in access tokens.
 If you want to change the name of the custom attribute supplied by your IDP, set `para.security.oauth.spaces_attribute_name`, which by default is equal to `spaces`.
 The value of that attribute should contain comma-separated list of spaces.
 If the spaces pushed from the IDP do not exist, Scoold will create them for you.